yingziwu/webpack-userscript/README.md

 - Ability to generate both `.user.js` and `.meta.js`
   > `.meta.js` is used for update check containing headers only.
 - Webpack watch mode support
-- Development integrated with Webpack Dev Server and userscript engines like TamperMonkey.
+- Development integrated with Webpack Dev Server and userscript engines like Tampermonkey.
 - [SRI](https://w3c.github.io/webappsec-subresource-integrity/) support for `@require` and `@resource` URLs

 ## Installation